ppvg/kwekerij/README.md

 **WARNING: This is a work in progress.**

 The goal of this *Arduino sketch* is to provide a greenhouse temperature alarm system.
+We're using:

-We're using a serial GSM module (using SoftwareSerial and the AT protocol) and Dallas OneWire temperature sensors (type DS18B20).
+* a serial GSM module (using SoftwareSerial and the AT protocol),
+* Dallas OneWire temperature sensors (type DS18B20),
+* a 2×16 character Hitachi HD44780 compatible LCD screen,
+* a few buttons (momentary switches).

 Goals
 -----